AhmedMahmoudEG/Imaginary-ChangeLog-App/readme.md

 ## 📌 Overview

-**Imaginary ChangeLog App** is a backend system for managing product changelogs.
+**ProdFlow** is a backend system for managing product changelogs.
 It allows developers and product teams to log, organize, and manage updates and features released over time.

 This project now includes route handling, environment-based configuration, authentication, and unit testing — making it suitable for production environments.